jydidier/keywordfs/README.md

 Many things are still needed for this proof of concept

-* implement many FUSE operations
+* robustify many FUSE operations
 * check performance issues that may arise
 * transform it as a usable npm package
-*